SAP-samples/teched2022-DA180/exercises/ex6/README.md

 <br>

 Next, each __stations closest distance to the network of highways__ in Germany as been pre-calcualted and can be imported from the file stations_hwaydist.csv
-- Note, in the [add-on exercise OMNX import section](/exercises/ex6/README.md#subexADDON_OMNX) it is described, how the Germany highway network can be imported using the OpenStreetMap network Python interface OSMNX, imported as a HANA graph, how a multilinestring is created for the complete highway network and the distance is calculated.
+- Note, in the [add-on exercise OMNX import section](/exercises/ex6/README.md#subexADDON_OMNX) it is described, how the Germany __highway network can be imported__ using the OpenStreetMap network Python interface __OSMNX__, imported as a HANA graph, how a multilinestring is build for the complete highway network and the spatial distance is calculated.

 ````Python
 # Import station distance to nearest highway and join with spatial hierarchy data